-Trauma-Informed Organizations: A Warren/Clinton County Learning Community Warren and Clinton County organizations are invited to participate in the newly formed Trauma-Informed Organization Learning Community which will provide free training and professional consultative services.
+Trauma-Informed Organizations: A Warren/Clinton County Learning Community Warren and Clinton County organizations are invited to participate in the Trauma-Informed Organiza- tion Learning Community which will provide resources, free training and group collaboration.
 Participating organizations will be aided in modifying their practices to be more cognizant of the trauma their customers may have suffered and are reacting to, as well as the secondary trauma experienced by staff.
 This opportunity is being funded by Mental Health Recovery Services of Warren and Clinton Counties.
 A trauma-informed approach can be implemented in any type of service setting or organization.
 This approach is much more global and should be distinguished from trauma-specific treatments which are designed specifically to address the consequences of trauma and to facilitate healing.
 Thus, this isn't just for behavioral health organizations!
 Because of the prevalence, we interact with individuals everyday who have experienced traumatic events.
-All organizations can become trauma-informed - including domestic violence programs, children's services, court systems, jails, probation offices, job and family services, food pantries, homeless shelters, medical providers, developmental disabilities, schools, etc. Please consider sending a representative from your organization to learn more about this important endeavor.
-Our Consultant Our consultant and coach, Kristine Buffington, will be educating and leading us through this process.
-She is a Licensed Independent Social Worker with Supervisory Designation with a Bachelor's Degree in Psychology and a Master's Degree in Social Work.
-She has 30 years of experience in the field of social work as a case manager, clinical therapist, agency administrator, and a national trainer and consultant regarding issues of child traumatic stress and trauma-informed care.
-She is an affiliate member of the National Child Traumatic Stress Network and has been a participant and chair of a number of national and state level committees to address traumatic stress, child welfare, and juvenile justice issues.
-Her current focus is to advocate for trauma-informed care system transformation.
-Logistics Our first Learning Community Meeting will be:
+All organizations can become trauma-informed - including domestic violence programs, children's services, court systems, jails, probation offices, job and family services, food pantries, homeless shelters, medical providers, developmental disabilities, schools, etc. Please consider sending a representative from your organization to participate in this important endeavor.
+Logistics Our 2018 Learning Community Meetings will be held on the 2ND Tuesday of even months Meeting Time: 9-11 am Location\: